 The overall objective of the M.A. in Missional Leadership program is to develop a theological and theoretical framework for leadership, mission, and culture that is both academically rigorous and praxis-oriented, and facilitates the growth and development of Missional leadership for the twenty-first century church.
-Depending on the cohort, this program can be finished in 24 months, but commonly requires up to 36 months.
+This program can be finished in 24 months, but commonly requires up to 36 months.

-Students are organized into cohort groups which meet together in week-long intensives, typically 8 a.m. -5 p.m. from Tuesday through Friday.
-Some courses are fully online.
-(Up to one quarter of the entire program)
+Students meet together in week-long intensives, typically 8 a.m. -5 p.m. from Tuesday through Friday.
+Some courses in the Program of study are available online.